RedSeaFox/voice_friend/README.md

 ### An example of how the program works ###

 There is a playlist file named *my_playlist.m3u* in the program folder.

 Run the program (run the file `voicehelper_friend.py` ).
 At startup, the program informs you that the program is running.

-If we want to start playing a playlist, we say: *"friend, play"*.
+If we want to **start playing a playlist**, we say: *"friend play"* or  *"friend sing"*.
 If the phrase is fully recognized, the player starts.
 If only the word *"friend"* is recognized, then the program asks you to tell her a command.
 We can pronounce one or more words from the list *SET_PLAY = {'play', 'play', 'sing', 'sing'}*.
-For example, we can say *"play, sing"*.
+For example, we can say *"play"* or *"play sing"* or *"play play"*.
 Then the player will start.

+**To move on to the next track**, we say *"Friend next"*.
+If the phrase is fully recognized, the next track will start.
+If only the word *"friend"* is recognized, then the program asks you to tell her a command.
+Then we should say the word *"next"*.
+We can pronounce this word several times so that the program recognizes it for sure.
+For example*"Next next"*.
+Similarly, to go to the previous track.
+Similarly, to go to the previous track, we say *"Friend previous"*.

+**To go to track number five**, we say for example *"Friend go to track five"*.
+If the phrase is fully recognized, the fifth track will start.
+If only the word *"friend"* is recognized, then the program asks you to tell her a command.
+Then we say either *"Go to track five"* or *"Go to song five"* or *"track number five"* or *"Go to track five"* etc.

+**To move forward through several tracks** (**fast forward**), say, for example *"Friend forward seven tracks"*.
+For example, track number 2 is currently playing, then after executing this command, track number 9 (2 + 7 = 9) will start playing.
+If the phrase is fully recognized, track number 9 will start playing.
+If only the word *"friend"* is recognized, then the program asks you to tell her a command.
+Then we say either *"Forward seven tracks"* or * "Forward seven tracks forward track"*.
+Similarly, for **moving backwards**, we say for example *"Friend back four tracks"* etc.

+To **switch to the second minute in the current track**, we say *"Friend, go to the second minute"*.
+If the phrase is fully recognized, the track will start playing from the second minute.
+If only the word *"friend"* is recognized, then the program asks you to tell her a command.
+Then we say *"Go to the second minute"* etc.

+To **move forward 10 minutes in the current track** (**fast forward**) (for example, playback is currently at 2 minutes, then after executing the command playback will start at the 12th minute), we say *"Friend forward ten minutes"*.
+If the phrase is fully recognized, the track will start playing from the twelfth minute.
+If only the word *"friend"* is recognized, then the program asks you to tell her a command.
+Then we say  *"Forward ten minutes"* .
+Similarly, to move backwards, we say for example *"Friend back for ten seconds"*, etc.

 If the program hears the word *"friend"* during playback, the player is paused and the program asks you to say a command.
 If during playback the program hears *"friend"* and some other command that it knows how to execute, then the program executes this command.
 </details>